6-Axis Arm#

 can_end_effector_reach_to#

-can_end_effector_reach_to returns a Boolean indicating whether the 6-Axis Arm can move the end effector to a specified yaw, roll, and pitch orientation.
+can_end_effector_reach_to returns whether the end effector can rotate to a specified yaw, roll, and pitch orientation.

 Usage: